frame-lang/frame-docs/intermediate_frame/states.rst

     $S1

 Transitions are fully explored in another article.
-For the purposes of this article they are important to understand state behavor.
-Here is a simple system machine with three states.
+For the purposes of this article they are important in order to understand state behavior.
+To see  them in action we will examine a simple system with three states that handle enter and exit events.
 The main function instantiates the system and drives it to the **$End** state:

 .. code-block::
-    :caption: Enter and Exit Messages
+    :caption: Enter and Exit Messages Demo

         fn main {
-        var ss:# = #StatesSystem()
+        var eemd:# = #EnterExitMessagesDemo()
-        ss.next()
-        ss.next()
+        eemd.next()
+        eemd.next()
     }

-    #StatesSystem
+    #EnterExitMessagesDemo

         -interface-